How to Add a Countdown Timer in Your Email

 Many famous brands come to this trick when announcing new products’ release.

 Once you decide to announce a brand new product launch, you hold a presentation.
-Then, normally a few days/weeks later, you run a pre-order.
+Then, normally a few days/weeks later, you run a pre-order sale.
 And countdown timers in emails are a perfect way to inform the prospects about how soon this day will come.

-With this email, the Click-fill-A announced the day when the pre-order started.
+With this email, the Click-fill-A announced the day when the pre-order was about to start.
 It did not reveal all the features this new app was about to possess, but they mentioned once again they would let the customers know when the app would be there.

-While women are mad about the sales, especially the sales in apparel stores, men are mad about sports and sports games.
+While women get crazy over sales, especially the ones in apparel stores, men are mad about sports and sports games.
 Most male Americans would not miss the start of a baseball season for the world.
-Just like Europeans would not miss matches of Champions League.
-Whether you sell sports garments or promote a paid TV channel that broadcasts boxing matches, remind the sports fans when the game/match/season starts — they will appreciate it.
+Just like Europeans would not miss matches of the Champions League.
+Whether you sell sports garments, or promote a paid TV channel that broadcasts boxing matches, remind the sports fans how soon the game/match/season starts — they will appreciate it.

 Yes, the gambling companies also come to this trick.

-Normally, the coupons are dedicated to a special event, be it a Black Friday, Birthday, or even President’s Day.
+Normally, coupons are dedicated to a special event, be it a St Valentine’s Day, Birthday, or even President’s Day.
 But the customers should be acknowledged how long the coupon will be active.